ClojureBridge/community-docs/docs/clojure/anonymous-function.md

 *Anonymous function* is a function that doesn't have a name.
 Some other languages have this feature.
 For example, in Java, anonymous function is often used in GUI programming.
+JavaScript heavily uses anonymous function for a callback function.

 The anonymous function is created by `fn` function,